nealbarshes/nealbarshes.github.io/FootHealing/index.md

 Some patients should be evaluated for surgical forms of offloading.
 Specifically, gastrocnemius recession or tendon Achilles lengthening should be considered for all patients who cannot dorsiflex past neutral position (90° angle between foot and calf) or who are undergoing forefoot amputation.

-## Provide ADVANCED WOUND CARE to ALL PATIENTS.
+## Provide advanced contemporary wound care to ALL patients.

 | component  | specific item(s)  |
 |---|---|